nelstrom/branflakes/scripts/script.md

 Here's what to do: find the flaky test and skip it for now.
 Create a ticket in Jira.
 Come back and fix it at a later date.
 Then get back to your critical path and get that feature shipped.

 But here's the important part: you do need to make time to come back later and investigate why the test was failing.
 Approach it with a cool head.
 Treat it as a puzzle.
-A two-pipe problem.
+A three-pipe problem.

 We write tests so as to give ourselves a safety harness.
 A good test suite should give you confidence.
 It should give you the freedom to move fast, knowing that if you've broken something, the test suite will let you know.